Cristóbal Parralo

-Cristóbal Parralo Aguilera (born 21 August 1967), known simply as Cristóbal as a player, is a Spanish former professional footballer, currently manager of Primera Federación club Gimnàstic de Tarragona.
+Cristóbal Parralo Aguilera (born 21 August 1967), known simply as Cristóbal as a player, is a Spanish former professional footballer, currently a manager.

 He played mainly as a right-back, but could also appear as a central defender.

 Club career

-A product of FC Barcelona's youth ranks, Cristóbal was born in Priego de Córdoba, Andalusia, and he made his professional debut in 1987–88, being regularly used as the Catalans lifted that season's Copa del Rey.
-Subsequently, he represented Real Oviedo and CD Logroñés, where solid displays earned him a return to the Camp Nou.
+A product of Barcelona's youth ranks, Cristóbal was born in Priego de Córdoba, Andalusia, and he made his professional debut in 1987–88, being regularly used as the Catalans lifted that season's Copa del Rey.
+Subsequently, he represented Real Oviedo and Logroñés, where solid displays earned him a return to the Camp Nou.

-Cristóbal was scarcely played in his second stint, and returned to Oviedo: in the subsequent nine campaigns (three plus six at Barça neighbours RCD Espanyol) he rarely missed a game, and left Spain in 2001 with 454 La Liga appearances to his credit.
-Aged 34, he still moved to Paris Saint-Germain FC, having two respectable Ligue 1 seasons before retiring at the end of 2002–03.
+Cristóbal was scarcely played in his second stint, and returned to Oviedo: in the subsequent nine campaigns (three plus six at Barça neighbours Espanyol) he rarely missed a game, and left Spain in 2001 with 454 La Liga appearances to his credit.
+Aged 34, he still moved to Paris Saint-Germain, having two respectable Ligue 1 seasons before retiring at the end of 2002–03.